rives-io/cartridge-freedoom/README.md

  - [Miniaudio](https://github.com/mackron/miniaudio) - for audio
  - [Cartesi Machine](https://github.com/cartesi/machine-emulator) - For running a RISC-V virtual machine with DOOM

+## Editing source code

+First make sure you have Nelua installed, after editing the sources code, to regenerated the C code from Nelua sources type `make gen-c`, then you can use `make test` to test it.

 ## Structure

 - `build`: Temporary folder used for building.